Loco00003/locoweb/content/machines/hackmyvm/Easy machines/Webmaster - hackmyvm/index.md

 ![](imagenes/Pasted%20image%2020240128201329.png)

 It works, good.
 Now, we have a *domain name*, and we have *port 53* open, lets consult [hacktricks](https://book.hacktricks.xyz) to see what we can find.
-Eventually, in this [section](https://book.hacktricks.xyz/network-services-pentesting/pentesting-dns#zone-transfer)
+Eventually,I find something in this [section](https://book.hacktricks.xyz/network-services-pentesting/pentesting-dns#zone-transfer).

 ![](imagenes/Pasted%20image%2020240128201505.png)